Below are answers to WebCollege's most commonly asked questions.

 Online courses have due dates just like any other course.
 Courses need to be finished by the conclusion of the semester.
 Online courses are facilitated by an instructor and require that learners adhere to a course schedule for readings, assignments and discussions with other learners.
 It will be important for your success to adhere to this schedule so you can contribute to discussions and group projects in meaningful ways.
 Your presence in the course will only be apparent if you participate!

 Yes.
-The majority of the classes books require books.
-To find out what book is needed you can go online or call 775-673-7172.
+The majority of online classes require books.
+To find out what book are needed visit the TMCC Bookstore online or call 775-673-7172.

-It is a common misperception that online courses take less time per week than face-to-face courses.
+It is a common misconception that online courses take less time per week than face-to-face courses.
 In actuality, online courses require a substantial time commitment.
 Although the amount of time required for an online course varies, it's a good rule of thumb to allocate about 10 to 12 hours per week per online course.
-You should expect the following from your online course:

 Most instructors can be contacted through e-mail in the course and may answer questions in the discussion forum.
 In order to better communicate with learners, some instructors may even create a questions and answers topic within the discussion forum.
 Your instructor will advise you about their preferred mode of communication in the course syllabus.
 Some instructors may give you an outside e-mail address or telephone contact to use in emergencies.